ggaitos/als_drug_repositioning_snakemake_pipeline/README.md

 ## Notes

+- The approved-drug filter uses a plain name list, which substitutes for the original analysis's DrugBank join (the DrugBank tables aren't publicly redistributable).
+Matching is by exact lowercased name.
 - Imputation parameters follow the MetaXcan CAD tutorial; the original ALS swarm file wasn't published, so they aren't confirmed against it.
 - Python versions are pinned; R/Bioconductor is looser for portability, which can shift lower drug ranks but not top hits.
 - Some output filenames keep `VR.ALS` from the original.
 A new GWAS still runs fine.
-- Validated on Van Rheenen 2021: signature led by C9orf72, furosemide a top reverser.
+- Validated on Van Rheenen 2021: the spinal cord signature is led by C9orf72, and the approved-drug shortlist surfaces furosemide (validated experimentally in the original study) and edaravone (an approved ALS drug) among the top reversers.